-- 3.19 The Standards may also be adopted by referring to the IFRS Standards within national law (e.g. by a decree) but without any reproduction of the Standards.
-In this case no agreement is required for the adoption of the Standards. - 3.20 In this case the Adopting Entity should inform the Foundation's TAC team that adoption has been mandated, by sending them a copy of, or Internet link to, the resolution mandating adoption. - 3.21 A jurisdiction using the adoption by reference model should consider how its constituents will access the Standards to implement them.
-A licence will be necessary for any translation or distribution of the Standards. - 3.22 Distribution models include licensing agreements for print or electronic reproduction, purchasing bulk orders from the Foundation for onward sale to constituents or obtaining group access to the Foundation's eIFRS subscription service.
+- 3.20 The Standards can also be adopted by referring to 'IFRS Accounting Standards as issued by the IASB' and/or 'IFRS Sustainability Disclosure Standards as issued by the ISSB' within national law (for example, by a decree), but without any reproduction of the Standards.
+In this case no agreement is required for the adoption of the Standards. - 3.21 In this case the jurisdictional authority must inform the Foundation's TAC team that adoption has taken place by sending them a copy of, or internet link to, the resolution on adoption. - 3.22 A jurisdiction using the adoption-by-reference model should consider how its constituents will access the Standards to implement them.
+A licence will be necessary for any translation or distribution of the Standards.

+3.23 Distribution models include licensing agreements for print or electronic reproduction, purchasing bulk orders from the Foundation for onward sale to constituents or obtaining group access to the Foundation's digital subscription service.
 More detail can be obtained by contacting the TAC team.